qkleber/community-node/README.md

 Management of the server will initially be left to me and I will document the server build to accept open source contributions, because I know what I'm doing but I don't know everything.
 There will be a board of directors and a clear line of succession for system administrators.
 A dead man's switch will be set so if I fail to login for a predetermined length of time (think a week or so) then the #2 will gain my ssh private key and other pertinent admin info.
 This will be a 24/7/365 full time job and pay ought to be commensurate with the growing responsibility, and will be provided in both TRX coins and dapp tokens.
 It will begin as a volunteer position.

-I will start hosting the project as beans.bondibox.com and upon token creation buy an appropriately named domain.
+I will start hosting the project at [http://beans.bondibox.com](http://beans.bondibox.com) and upon token creation buy an appropriately named domain.
 The website will begin as a node.js API because this will have the smallest footprint, it's fast, and will be the easiest to turn into a TRON main net dapp.
 I'd like to redirect ERROR level log warnings to the website to provide a System Status page.

 There will be a need for several part-time employees of the organization who will also earn TRX and dapp tokens.